opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Returns the current time as a value in 'hh:mm:ss.nnnnnn'.
+Returns the current time as a value in 'hh:mm:ss'.
 CURTIME() returns the time at which the statement began to execute as `NOW() <#now>`_ does.

 Return type: TIME